 Monterrey is a city and metropolitan area that is both the second largest and second most productive in all of Mexico.
 Covering 4757 square miles and being home to more than 5 million people, the range of things do and see is immense, spread over an equally impressive area.

-Located in the Santa Catarina Valley, Monterrey is surrounded by mountains such as Cerro de la Silla (Saddle Mountain) and Cerro de la Mitra (Mitra Mountain) make it a great place for adventure lovers.
+Located in the Santa Catarina Valley, Monterrey is surrounded by mountains such as Saddle Mountain and Mitra Mountain make it a great place for adventure lovers.

-Monterrey is general a safe city to visit, but it also has crime, you should be aware of surrounding, especially at night, and keep valuables in room safe.
-If you visit Monterrey, you should stay in well populated and well-policed tourist areas.
+Monterrey is general a safe city to visit, but it also has crime, you should be aware of surrounding, especially at night.
+If you visit Monterrey, you should stay in well populated tourist areas.

-Centro De Monterrey is the best area to stay in Monterrey for tourist because it has a central location and it offers the greatest variety to offer in terms of both amenities and attractions.
-However, if you like the idea of convenience but aren’t a fan of as much hustle and bustle, you may want to consider San Pedro Garza Garcia.
+In general, Centro De Monterrey is the overall best area to stay in Monterrey for tourist.
+It is the heart of the city that offers the greatest variety to offer in terms of both amenities and attractions.

 Centro De Monterrey is the downtown area of Monterrey and offers everything you would expect of the central point in the city that is home to the largest population in the state.